ankraft/ACME-oneM2M-CSE/README.md

 - Added support ACP access control contexts: accessControlWindow
 - Added support for logging in UTC time.
 - Various new functions and improvements to the script interpreter.
-- Added support for logging in UTC time.
 - Added support for sending UPDATE operations via the Text UI.

 ### Misc